MicrocontrollersDev/Alternatives/docs/launcher/prism.md

 ### Step 4 - Installing Mods

+You can manage all your mods by clicking on the instance and pressing `Edit`, then clicking the `Mods` tab.

 If the mod is on Modrinth or CurseForge, download them within the launcher using the `Download Mods` button.
 You should prioritize checking Modrinth first (the default selection in Prism).
 If the mod is not on either, you should be confident that it is not malware/a RAT, and you can simply drag and drop them into the Mods tab in Prism.

-You can similarly install resource and shader packs.
+You can similarly install resource and shader packs in their own tabs.

 ## Updating Prism, Mods, Minecraft, and Fabric Loader